The number one thing that women are making appointments, for now, is hormone support.

 I’m asked all of the time; “ Vickie, what’s the BEST exercise I can do?
 If I only have 20 minutes, what should I be doing?”

 My answer – the one that you WILL do.

 That’s it.
 That’s the answer.
 If you’ll go for a walk at lunch daily, do that.
-If you’ll swim at the local pool 4 x a week, do that.
+Do you like to swim at the local pool 4 x a week,?
+Then do that.
 If you like to run, run.
-If you like to lift weights, lift weights.
+Lift weights if you like them.
 Do SOMETHING that will increase your heart rate for at least 30 minutes daily, that you can stick with.